 A number of different patterns are used on the grip surface.
 Some grips are smooth.
 Others have a waffle pattern.
 Some have ridges between the fingers or palm bulges.

 The pattern plays a role in the comfort of the grip.
 It also acts as a kind of tread to give your hand traction so it doesn’t slide around on the grip when it gets wet or sweaty.
-Generally, a grip with a more aggressive tread works better in wet weather.
+Generally, a grip with a more aggressive tread works better for cycling in wet weather.
 Some grips are designed to be used with gloves and some are designed for bare hands.
 You’ll want to try a few grips to find which texture suits you best.

 Bike Handlebar Grip Materials